 What you need to know

-- Companies need to evaluate whether the economic downturn from the COVID-19 pandemic has affected their ability to continue as a going concern.
+- Companies need to evaluate whether current economic conditions have affected their ability to continue as a going concern.

 - Management should develop a plan to mitigate the impact of the conditions and events that put the company’s liquidity at risk.